NovaSoftnet/Berkeley_AI_ML_Mod24/README.md

 ##### What is Data Driven go to Market strategy?

-Out there every customer has plenty of options for every acquisition , we need to strength our customer´s satisfaction and loyalty.
+Out there every customer has plenty of options for every aquisition , we need to streght our customer´s satisfaction and loyalty.
 At the same time we need to reduce the probability that competitors can take over our clients.
 Using Data Driven go to Market strategy, we will create product bundles with more attractive prices and promote synergy among different product business units to reduce production and marketing costs.

 ##### Why a Classifier Ensemble?

 A classifier ensemble combines multiple classifiers to enhance classification accuracy and generalization.
-It's a technique where diverse individual classifiers are trained, and their predictions are combined using various methods like voting or averaging.
+It's a technique where diverse individual classifiers are trained, and their predictions are combined using various methods like voting or averaging

-##### Why Oversampling ?
-Imbalanced datasets impact the performance of the machine learning models and the Synthetic Minority Over-sampling Technique (SMOTE) addresses the class imbalance problem by generating synthetic samples for the minority class.

 ## Data Understanding
 <pre>
 Data Set Characteristics:  Multivariate
 Area: Finance Department
-Description:Single Sales order including products from the catalog of AC4MEX INC´s  two main divisions.
-Attribute Characteristics: Categorical and Real Missing Values?
+Description:Single Sales order including products from the catalog Attribute Characteristics: Categorical and Real Missing Values?
 None
 </pre>